Skip to content

 Usage

-To add new endpoints to your server, you can use Add-PodeEndpoint.
+To add new endpoints to your server you use Add-PodeEndpoint.
 A quick and simple example is the following, which will bind your server to http://localhost:8080:

 Start-PodeServer {